harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week1.md

 - Adds **(λ / m) * Σ |w[j]|** to the cost function.
 - Less common in deep learning compared to L2.

+---

 ## Regularization on Logistic Regression

+In Logistic Regression we aim to minimize a cost function J(w, b).
+To prevent overfitting, regularization is added to this cost function.

+### Regularized Cost Function:
+**J(w, b) = Original Loss + (λ / 2m) * ∥w∥²**

+- λ is the regularization parameter.
+- ∥w∥² is the L2 norm, i.e., the sum of the squares of the weights.
+Adding regularization encourages simpler models that generalize better and it helps prevent overfitting by discouraging the model from "memorizing" the training data.

 ![alt text](images/image.png)

+---

 ## Regularization in Neural Network

+In Neural Networks, regularization is used to reduce overfitting and improve the model's generalization to unseen data.
+It works by adding a penalty to the cost function to discourage large weight values.

+### Regularized Cost Function:
+**J(w, b) = Original Loss + (λ / 2m) * ∑ ∥w[l]∥²**

+- The summation ∑ ∥w[l]∥² is taken over all layers **l** in the neural network.
+- λ is the regularization parameter that controls the strength of the penalty.
+- m is the number of training examples.
+- Encourages smaller weights across layers to prevent the network from fitting the noise in training data.

+By applying regularization, neural networks learn smoother functions, reduce complexity, and perform better on test data.

 ![alt text](images/image2.png)

+---

 ## Other Regularization Methods